Release factor: Structure and function

 Crystal structures have been solved for bacterial 70S ribosome bound to each of the three release factors, revealing details in codon recognition by RF1/2 and the EF-G-like rotation of RF3.
-Cryo-EM structures have been obtained for eukaryotic mamallian 80S ribosome bound to eRF1 and/or eRF3, providing a view of structural rearrangements caused by the factors.
+Cryo-EM structures have been obtained for the eukaryotic mammalian 80S ribosome bound to eRF1 and/or eRF3, providing a view of structural rearrangements caused by the factors.
 Fitting the EM images to previously known crystal structures of individual parts provides identification and a more detailed view of the process.

 In both systems, the class II (e)RF3 binds to the universal GTPase site on the ribosome, while the class I RFs occupy the A site.

 Bacterial

 The bacterial class 1 release factors can be divided into four domains.
 The catalytically-important domains are: